 ● Drywall ceilings and walls allow you to hang anything you want with ease, and you will be able to install recessed lighting.

 Using Drywall Cons

 ● Drywall is not resistant to water, so if it is installed in bathrooms or basements, the moisture from these rooms can affect its condition.
-Damp drywall is very problematic because it would allow mold infestations to occur and if water damage is ever present, the drywall would have to be replaced.
-Getting drywall with fibreglass instead of paper is an effective solution as it would make the drywall more water resistant.
+Damp drywall is very problematic because it would allow mold infestations to occur and if water damage is ever-present, the drywall would have to be replaced.
+Getting drywall with fiberglass instead of paper is an effective solution, as it would make the drywall more water-resistant.

 ● Only professional technicians can install drywall because it must be done perfectly, or you will run into a number of problems.
 Drywall also generates a lot of dust, so the room will have to be prepared prior to the installation to prevent the dust from spreading all over the house.

 There are a lot more advantages to drywall than disadvantages, and the cons can be fixed because there are solutions that can eliminate potential problems.
 Imperial Drywall can help you make an informed decision because we are one of the leading drywall companies in the Edmonton area.
 Our contractors specialize in spray foam insulation, attic insulation, and T-bar ceilings, so if you want to work with a reputable team, give us a call today!